-However, if your 3 preferences of schools are all outside Coventry, we would strongly advise that at least one of these preferences is a Coventry school in your local area or your catchment area school - this will give you a higher chance of receiving a suitable school place offer on 1 March 2018.
+However, if your three preferences of schools are all outside Coventry, we would strongly advise that at least one of these preferences is a Coventry school in your local area or your catchment area school - this will give you a higher chance of receiving a suitable school place offer on 2 March 2020.

 You should make sure that you check the admission policies of schools outside of Coventry by asking other authorities for a copy of their information booklets.

-Staff at your child’s primary school will be happy to help or you can email [email protected]
+Staff at your child’s primary school will be happy to help, or you can email [email protected]